 The school breakfast operates in a similar manner to the lunch program, though participation is lower.
-The SBP provides Federal cash (but, unlike the NSLP, no additional commodity support) for meals served to children at public and private schools, and other qualifying institutions.
-The same three-tiered system based on a child's household income that determines the level of Federal payments made to schools, and typically also determines the student's price category.
+The SBP provides Federal cash support (but, unlike the NSLP, no additional commodity support) for meals served to children at public and private schools, and other qualifying institutions.
+The same approach is employed as in the NSLP, in which a three-tiered system based on a child's household income determines the level of Federal payments made to schools, and typically also determines the student's price category.

-In 2014-15, schools received Federal cash subsidies equal to \$1.62 per free breakfast, \$1.32 per reduced-price breakfast, and \$0.28 per paid breakfast.23 If the share of free or reduced-price breakfasts served at the school exceeds 40 percent (in a base year two years prior to the current year), then the school is eligibility for "severe need" payments, which increase the permeal cash subsidies by 31 cents per meal for free and reduced-price meals.
+In 2014-15, schools received Federal cash subsidies equal to \$1.62 per free breakfast, \$1.32 per reduced-price breakfast, and \$0.28 per paid breakfast.22 If the share of free or reduced-price breakfasts served at the school exceeds 40 percent (in a base year two years prior to the current year), then the school is eligibility for "severe need" payments, which increase the permeal cash subsidies by 31 cents per meal for free and reduced-price meals.
 About three-quarters of breakfasts served in the SBP receive this "severe need" payment.